blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Computer Science/Operating Systems/UNIX and Linux/Linux/User Space/Polkit.md

-PolicyKit, or Polkit is the service that handles graphical user authentication.
-Polkit uses [[Pluggable Authentication Module|PAM]] to verify user credentials.
+Polkit (formerly PolicyKit) is the service that handles graphical user authentication.
+Polkit uses the Linux kernel module "[[Pluggable Authentication Module|PAM]]" to verify user credentials.

 > [!NOTE]
 > Polkit replaces `gksudo` as the de-facto GUI elevation handler